jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 In our research studies, our algorithms can already predict with relatively high accuracy if someone in recovery will relapse back to drinking **tomorrow** based on personal sensing of their recent past experiences and behaviors.  **This is exciting**.

 But these are **preliminary** research studies.
-And we started with participants from our local Madison community.
-And the samples were predominately white.
+And they included mostly white participants from our local Madison community.
 Personal sensing algorithms trained on these participants would be unlikely to work well with black and brown patients or patients from rural communities.

-For example, many of us have seen media reports on how AI facial analysis algorithms trained on the faces of predominantly light-skinned men fail catastrophically when used to classify even famous dark-skinned women like Michelle Obama or Oprah Winfrey.

 Personal sensing algorithms must be trained on diverse samples of patients or the algorithms' predictions and recommendations will be biased toward the needs of the majority and their use may exacerbate rather than reduce existing mental healthcare disparities.
 Our **current studies** now specifically recruit for racial, ethnic, and geographic diversity across the entire United States.